-- 9. Tap the outer side of the right fork leg with a rubber mallet to align it with the end of the wheel axle. - 10.
-Tighten wheel axle pinch bolt D, and then tighten pinch bolt C to the specified torque. - 11.
+- 9. Tap the outer side of the right fork leg with a rubber mallet to align it with the end of the wheel axle. - Tighten wheel axle pinch bolt D, and then tighten pinch bolt C to the specified torque. - 11.
 Retighten pinch bolt D to the specified torque.

-Wheel axle pinch bolt: 21 Nm (2.1 m·kgf, 15 ft·lbf) 4 3
+Wheel axle pinch bolt: 21 Nm (2.1 m·kgf, 15 ft·lbf)

-- 1. Front wheel axle pinch bolt A

-- 2. Front wheel axle pinch bolt B

-- 3. Front wheel axle pinch bolt C

-- 4. Front wheel axle pinch bolt D

-- While applying the front brake, push down hard on the handlebar several times to check for proper fork operation.
+12. While applying the front brake, push down hard on the handlebar several times to check for proper fork operation.